 This program is administered jointly by the College of Education and University Without Walls.
 All applicants must have an earned Bachelor’s degree in music (any area).
 This program provides coursework leading to qualification for a Massachusetts Initial Educator License in Music: All Levels (PreK-12).
 For more information, please see the Program webpage and/or contact Prof. Stephen Paparo.

 GRADUATE MUSIC EDUCATION

 We offer a Master of Music degree with a concentration in music education.
 This newly-revised degree offers a fresh and contemporary curriculum to graduate students who want to explore innovative practices and current topics in music education among a community of scholars and practitioners, while further developing their creative, analytical, and teaching skills and/or preparing for doctoral studies in music education.
 This coursework addresses music education topics related to innovation and contemporary issues, community engagement, music education in global contexts, music and lifelong learning, and musician health and wellness.
 Students choose one of four focus areas: Applied, Conducting, Pedagogy, and Research.

-M.M. in Music Education (Link to SUBPLAN/course degree checklist, pdf)
+M.M. in Music Education (Link to folder with SUBPLAN/course degree checklist, pdf)

 Complete Graduate Handbook

 The Doctor of Philosophy degree in Music Education: This terminal degree has been newly-revised to provide theoretical foundations for the examination and exploration of innovative research and pedagogical practices.
 A limited number of 20-hour teaching associateships are available for highly-qualified applicants who have earned a master's degree and seek professional advancement and/or employment in higher education or arts administration.